The answer to the meta is a mathematician with a ten-letter name

 You're definitely not the only one to try PYTHAGORAS. :)

-rjy 3s · over 1 year ago
+rjy 3s · almost 2 years ago

 Inspired construction, Ben, wish you hadn’t given in w the early nudges - I couldn’t resist them and should have wrestled this longer - very cool tho!
 The one bit of imprecision I was stung by was the notion of lengthening just one side (not two) had me thinking we were stretching into trapezoids, which had me using a lot more Pythagorean theorem than was warranted.
 Really dug way back deep into my brain for all that… but really, just inspired and smart.
 Kudos!